 As businesses expand into international markets, more and more exciting opportunities emerge, as do unforeseen challenges.
-Globalizing a brand goes beyond translating a logo or slogan.
-In addition, brands need to seamlessly translate their message and values across borders and establish universal appeal in a multitude of languages and cultures.
+Globalizing a brand goes beyond translating a logo or a slogan.
+Organizations also need to seamlessly bring their message and values across borders and establish universal appeal in a multitude of languages and cultures.

 No two markets are the same.
 The unwritten rules of etiquette, legal regulations, and consumer behaviors significantly vary by region.
 Thus, when you seek to adapt your brand in international marketing, you must conduct market research first and then listen to the feedback.

 The goal is to become a globally-recognized and coveted brand.
-Sometimes companies successfully adapt their brand dramatically to meet the location of a new target market and sometimes they miss the mark.
-One way to effectively navigate this process is by acknowledging the unique needs of each market you expand into.
+Sometimes companies successfully adapt their brand dramatically to meet the location of a new target market, and sometimes they miss the mark.
+One way to effectively navigate this process is by acknowledging the unique needs of your expansion markets.

-A brand’s base identity incorporates the unique values that represent what that brand stands for and what it can deliver to the target audience.
-How a brand translates its identity among all the international markets in which it operates will determine its success over time.
-The way to maintain the brand’s values and base identity is to focus on developing a base identity that is timeless and resistant to change while still using localization for every market.
+A brand's base identity incorporates the unique values that represent what that brand stands for and what it can deliver to the target audience.
+How a brand translates its character among all the international markets it operates will determine its success over time.
+By focusing your efforts to develop a base identity that is timeless and resistant to change while still focusing on localization for every market.

 A brand's base identity goes beyond its logo and slogans.
 You must pay attention to how your values and mission translate overseas, making sure it is consistent with your company's base identity.
 Broaden your scope of focus to include the core values of your business.